-CDSL is a public limited company under Companies Act, 2013 and is listed on the National Stock Exchange of India (NSE).
-Its corporate governance structure complies with the requirements of the Companies Act, 2013, SEBI (Depositories and Participants) Regulations, 2018, Depositories Act 1996 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended from time to time or any other Laws and Regulations applicable to the Company.
+CDSL is a public limited company under Companies Act, 2013, and is listed on the National Stock Exchange of India (NSE).
+Its corporate governance structure complies with the requirements of the Companies Act, 2013, SEBI (Depositories and Participants) Regulations, 2018, Depositories Act 1996 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, SEBI (Prohibition of Insider Trading) Regulations, 2015, as amended from time to time or any other Laws and Regulations applicable to the Company.